How to Avoid an Overtired Child while Traveling

 The good news is; most hotels have a crib or pack ‘n play you can use or rent.
 You may also take your own pack ‘n play along and use that as a crib with a comfy quilted fitted sheet.
 For older children, a pull-out couch or sleeping bag is great if there aren’t enough beds to go around.

 Kimberly Wagner-Dabbour… is the founder of Beddy Bye Sleep Solutions.
 She’s a proud graduate of Tecumseh High School and Siena Heights University.
 After working for over 15 years in law enforcement and corrections all over southeastern Michigan, she moved to Georgia to start a family and new career in pediatric sleep.
 She now resides right in the heart of Lenawee County with her nearly 4-year old daughter who fills her heart with so much joy and keeps her on her toes.
 As a Pediatric Sleep Specialist and speaker on all things baby and child sleep related, she knows that the hardest part about making changes to your child’s sleep is all the questions and conflicting information surrounding it.
 This is why she supports all the families with age-based specific sleep science and experience, to ensure a better sleep outcome for everyone.
 Love sleep?
 Follow Kimberly on Facebook at Beddy Bye Sleep Solutions for weekly live sleep tips, sleep facts, latest sleep research, events, giveaways and more.
 Need sleep help for your family?
-Reach out to her at email@example.com with any baby/child sleep related questions, completely free.by
+Reach out to her at Kimberly@beddybyesleep.com with any baby/child sleep related questions, completely free.
+You can also visit her website at www.beddybyesleep.com,by